boystrange/LinearityChallenge/fin/Subtyping.lagda.md

 session types as described in the paper by [Horne and Padovani](http://dx.doi.org/10.1016/j.jlamp.2024.100986).
 Basically, `Zero` is the least session type and `Top` is the greatest one.
-Every other relation follows from the other expected properties of `<=`: it should be reflexive and *covariant* with respect to every connective.
+Every other relation follows from the expected properties of `<=`: it should be reflexive on constants and *covariant* with respect to every connective.

 ```agda
 infix 4 _<=_